January 10, 2018

 Interns must cover the cost of their own food and round-trip travel expenses to Buffalo, NY.

 Accommodations for Out-of-town Students

-Out-of-town students will have the option to either stay with family or live in Dugan Hall dormitory at Canisius College.
+Out-of-town students have the option to find their own lodging or live in Dugan Hall dormitory at Canisius College.
 Learn more about the living accommodations provided at Dugan Hall.

 FAQ and Program Contact

 Apply online for the Summer Research Experience Program in Cancer Science at Roswell Park.

 Funding support is provided by the National Cancer Institute of the National Institutes of Health under award numbers: R25CA181003.